Things to know about cervical cancer

 The transformation zone of the cervix (see above) cannot always be visualized well during colposcopy.
 In this case, a sample of cells may be taken from the interior canal of the cervix, known as an endocervical curettage or scraping.
-Another option is conization, or removal of a cone-shaped portion of the cervix around the cervical canal.
-This tissue can be removed with a thin loop of wire heated by an electrical current and is called loop electrosurgical excision procedure (LEEP), and is a large loop excision of the transformation zone (LLETZ).
+Another option is conization or removal of a cone-shaped portion of the cervix around the cervical canal.
+This tissue can be removed with a thin loop of wire heated by an electrical current and is called loop electrosurgical excision procedure (LEEP) and is a large loop excision of the transformation zone (LLETZ).
 LEEP is performed in the doctor's office with a local anesthetic.
-Another possibility is to have the cone-shaped tissue fragment removed in an operating room under general or regional anesthesia, referred to as a cold knife conization.
+Another possibility is to have the cone-shaped tissue fragment removed in an operating room under general or regional anesthesia, referred to as cold knife conization.

 After a conization or biopsy procedure, the pathologist studies the tissue to determine if precancerous changes (referred to as cervical intraepithelial neoplasia grades 1 to 3, depending on its extent) or cancer are present.

 If cancer is present, depending on the size and extent of the tumor, other tests might be done to help determine the extent to which the tumor has spread.
 These additional tests can include chest X-rays, or CT or MRI imaging studies.
 Cystoscopy (examination of the interior of the urinary bladder using a thin, lighted scope) or proctoscopy (examination of the rectum) may be necessary.
-An examination under anesthesia allows the doctor to perform a manual pelvic examination without causing pain to help determine the degree of spread of the cancer within the pelvis.
+An examination under anesthesia allows the doctor to perform a manual pelvic examination without causing pain to help determine the degree of spread of cancer within the pelvis.